Joshua Knabb, PsyD, ABPP

 Selected Peer-Reviewed Journal Articles:

-Knabb, J., & Vazquez, V. (in press).
+Knabb, J., & Vazquez, V. (2018).
 A randomized controlled trial of a two-week Internet-based contemplative prayer program for Christians with daily stress.
 Spirituality in Clinical Practice.
+Advance online publication.

 Knabb, J., Frederick, T., & Cumming, G. (2017).
 Surrendering to God’s providence: A three-part study on providence-focused therapy for recurrent worry (PFT-RW).
 Psychology of Religion and Spirituality, 9, 180-196.